ghaliarose89/budget-tracker/README.md

 ### Contribution:

 Made with ❤️️ by Ghalia Sami <br>
-For more information, Please contact us.<br>
+For more information, Please contact me.<br>
 Email: ghaliarose89@gmail.com